 So you want to know how to use a tampon.
-Maybe you’ve just started your periods (if so, welcome to the club!
+Maybe you’ve just started your periods and are worried about how to insert a tampon for the first time (if so, welcome to the club!
 You’re in for a ride).
 Maybe you’ve been using pads for years and you’re ready to switch it up (maybe after finding out there’s the equivalent of four plastic bags in every mainstream sanitary pad?!)
 Or maybe you’ve been using tampons for years and you’re just reading this for the fun of it (we’re not going to tell you what to do with your life but if that’s the case maybe go outside?
 Take a nap?
 Read one of the many articles we have that are more likely to enhance your life in some way?)
 Whatever brings you here, welcome.
-We’re going to explain to you, in as much detail as you could possibly ask for, just how to get those little cotton thingys inside your vaginas, with or without an applicator, and without spending the following five hours feeling like you’ve sat on a rusty steel pole.
+We’re going to explain to you, in as much detail as you could possibly ask for, just how to insert a tampon and our top tips for using tampons safely and hygienically.
+First things first, let’s talk about how to get those little cotton thingys inside your vaginas, with or without an applicator, and without spending the following five hours feeling like you’ve sat on a rusty steel pole…

 Should you use a tampon?